Netsec-SJTU/LLM-TIKG-dataset/README.md

 # LLM-TIKG-dataset

-A labeled dataset used for the knowledge graph construction.
+A labeled dataset used for the threat intelligence knowledge graph construction.
+In this dataset, unstructured threat intelligence text is analyzed to extract the entities and relationships contained therein.

 #### Data Generation:

 For the construction of threat intelligence  knowledge graph,  the few-shot learning capability of the GPT3.5 is used for data annotation with the following promp:

 ![prompt](fig/prompt.png)